School Science Lessons

 2-bromopropane + sodium hydroxide --> propene + sodium bromide + water.

-2. Nucleophilic substitution reaction
+2. Substitution reaction

-The nucleophilic -OH group replaces the bromine to form the alcohol propan-2-ol, leaving sodium ions and bromide ions.
+The -OH group replaces the bromine to form the alcohol propan-2-ol, leaving sodium ions and bromide ions.

 CH3CHBrCH3 + NaOH --> CH3CHOHCH3 + NaBr